Universities Allied for Essential Medicines: Chapters

 The basic units of the organizations are called chapters.
 A chapter is a self-organised group of students, primarily based at an academic institution often with faculty support.
 Chapters range in size, from more intimate groups of 2 or 3, to larger gatherings of around 30 or more students.
 UAEM chapters are present in the US, United Kingdom, Canada, Australia, Iran, India, Brazil, Sudan, Austria, Switzerland, Germany, Denmark and The Netherlands.

-Chapters in The Netherlands

-In The Netherlands there are four chapters: Amsterdam, Utrecht, Groningen and UAEM Maastricht.

-Coronavirus pandemic

-Universities Allied for Essential Medicines suggested that government should require necessary measures are in place for availability and affordability of COVID-19 related drugs, tests, or vaccines.